piavgh/hoangtrinhj.com-OLD/content/blog/2020-04-13-using-google-analytics-with-next-js/index.md

 ### 3. Update \_app.js

-You will trigger pageview event here, when the router detects route is changed.
+You will trigger pageview event here when the router detects route is changed.

 **File:** `pages/_app.js`